logzio/logz-docs/_source/user-guide/log-shipping/ezkonnect.md

 #### Edit a log type of a log

-If you need to change a log type of a log collected by EZKonnect:
+If you need to change a log type of a log collected by Easy Connect:

 1. In the row of the required log, click the **Log Type** dropdown.
 2. Select the required log type.